OJB10/cs50_final_project/README.md

 ## Features

 ### Backend (Flask)
-- User management system with login and registration
+- User management system with login and registration.
-- Ticket management system for creating, editing, and viewing tickets
+- Ticket management system for creating, editing, and viewing tickets.
-- SQLite database for lightweight storage
+- SQLite database for lightweight storage.
-- RESTful API endpoints to communicate with the frontend
+- RESTful API endpoints to communicate with the frontend.
-- **Cross-Origin Resource Sharing (CORS)** enabled to allow React frontend to communicate with Flask backend
+- **Cross-Origin Resource Sharing (CORS)** enabled to allow React frontend to communicate with Flask backend.

 ### Frontend (React)
-- Fully responsive grid system for desktop, tablet, and mobile views
+- Fully responsive grid system implemented using Material-UI's Grid and Box components.
-- Reusable components, including a navigation bar and task cards
+- Reusable components, including a navigation bar (`Navbar`) and task cards (`TaskCard`).
-- CSS infrastructure includes centralized colour and typography management
+- **Material-UI Theme System**: Centralized theme management for colours, typography, and responsive design.
+- Integrated light and dark modes with Material-UI's theming.
-- **Dynamic fetching of tickets** from the Flask backend using RESTful APIs
+- Dynamic fetching of tickets from the Flask backend using RESTful APIs.

 ### General
-- Designed with a clear separation of backend and frontend logic
+- Designed with a clear separation of backend and frontend logic.
-- Easily extensible for future iterations (e.g., adding authentication, search functionality, or role-based access control)
+- Easily extensible for future iterations (e.g., adding authentication, search functionality, or role-based access control).
-- **Integrated Flask and React app for seamless task management**
+- **Integrated Flask and React app for seamless task management.**

 ## Technical Requirements
 - Python 3.13.1